petzval/btferret/README.md

 ```
 p - Ping a server for OK reply
-f - Send a file to a server
+f - Send a file to a server, or get a file from a server
 D - Tell a server (or all mesh servers) to disconnect
 ```

+File transfer (f) will also work when connected to a device running filetransfer.py.
 The following sections describe how to use these commands to establish connections and exchange data.
 They also show how to do the same thing with your own C code rather than via btferret.c.